Methodology

 In September 2018, the working parent entitlement was extended to 3 and 4-year-old foster children provided that take-up of the entitlement was consistent with the child’s care plan.

-The working parent entitlement is available to 3 and 4-year-olds if their parents (or the sole parent in a lone parent household) work at least 16 hours a week at national minimum wage or living wage, but earn under £100,000 per year.
+The working parent entitlement is available to 3 and 4-year-olds if their parents (or the sole parent in a lone parent household) work at least 16 hours a week at national minimum wage or living wage, but earn under £100,000 per year (adjusted net income).
 This also includes self-employed parents.
 Foster parents must engage in paid work outside their role as a foster parent.
 There is no minimum income requirement for foster parents, but they cannot exceed the maximum income threshold.
 The majority of 3 and 4-year-olds registered for the working parent entitlement are 3-year-olds, as many 4-year-olds are already separately registered in reception classes in primary schools.

 Eligibility for the working parent entitlement is checked by His Majesty’s Revenue and Customs (HMRC).
 Parents must apply for the entitlement through the digital Childcare Service, or in some circumstances, through the childcare service Customer Interaction Centre.
 Eligibility for the working parent entitlement for foster children is checked by the local authority who has responsibility for the foster child.